 Ani’s intro highlighted the difference between search results for “Muslims” versus “Muslims for Progressive Values”.
 The contrast is stark.
 When you look up “Muslims” the images tend to be dull, predominantly of men, and only of fully covered women.
 But when you search “Muslims for Progressive Values”, the images change: you see colorful, diverse images of Muslims going about their daily lives.
 Ani also discussed the challenges of doing the work Muslims for Progressive Values around the world and how issues of safety limit their mobility.

-*Ani Zonneveld was sponsored by the Critical Thinking Unit.
-Blair Imani was not sponsored by the Critical Thinking Unit and has no affiliation with CTU or the AHA Foundation.
+*Ani Zonneveld was sponsored by the Critical Thinking Fellowship.
+Blair Imani was not sponsored by the Critical Thinking Fellowship and has no affiliation with CTF or the AHA Foundation.

 Media Coverage: “Minority Muslims in the Media” from the Michigan Daily